Close Menu

 Some toddlers count to five at eighteen months.
 Others take until they’re three.
 Both are perfectly normal.

-What matters more than speed is that they’re building positive associations with numbers.
-When they see counting as a fun game instead of a scary test, they’ll naturally want to learn more.
+When counting feels like a fun game instead of a scary test, they’ll naturally want to learn more.

 The Real Goal: Loving Numbers